RhizomeDB/cryptable/README.md

 # Abstract

-A mechanism for hierarchically encrypting triple stores
+A mechanism for hierarchically encrypting triple stores, securing data temporally, and random access to data by relation.

 # 1 Introduction